 Rental Trucks for Moving Out of State

-Should I use a rental truck to move to another state?
+Should you rent a truck to move out of state?

 The time is coming to plan your move.
 You’ve likely put a lot of thought into details like where to live, when to start packing and how much money to budget.
 If you haven’t, you should also take time to research how to move.
 For someone trying to save money on an out-of-state move, a rental truck may seem like the best option at first glance.
 But, it may be worth a second look.
 For some, the hardships that come with driving a rental truck across the country may outweigh the benefits.
 The good news is that there are affordable alternatives that are designed to make it easier.

 Which companies offer rental trucks to move out of state?

 You may know friends who used a U-Haul® rental for a local move, but can you rent one for an out of state move?
 Most truck rental companies offer two types of moving: local and one-way.
 With a local move, you pick up and return the truck to the same location.
 This is typically for short distances or “local” rentals for just a day or two.
 With one-way moves, you pick up the rental truck at one location and return it to another, typically in another city or state.
 All of the major truck rental companies — including U-Haul, Budget® and Penske® — offer state to state moving.

 Understanding rental truck prices for state to state moves